aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/read-timephased-data/_index.md

 {{% alert color="primary" %}}

 In Microsoft Project, timephased data is displayed on the right side of the Task Usage and Resource Usage views.
-You can write this data manually and programmatically it can be written with Aspose.Tasks API or get it from a project into your application.
+You can write this data manually and programmatically it can be written with Aspose.Tasks for C++ API or get it from a project into your application.

 {{% /alert %}}
 ## **Working with Timephased Data**
-Aspose.Tasks API supports reading a task's time-phased data from Microsoft Project (MPP) files.
+Aspose.Tasks for C++ API supports reading a task's time-phased data from Microsoft Project (MPP) files.
 The time-phased data is retrieved using the Task object's GetTimephasedData method.

 - To retrieve the task work's time-phased data, the GetTimephasedData method takes the project's start and finish dates as input parameters.
 - To retrieve the task cost's time-phased data, it takes an additional input parameter that specifies the type of time phase data as TaskCost.